pinting/oraculum/README.md

 | `t1` | f1, f2, f3 |
 | `t2` | f4, f2, f5 |

 A column reachable as `t1.f1` is always offered scoped.
 A column like `f3` is offered root too, because exactly one source supplies it.
-But `f2` lives in both - it can only be written as `t1.f2` or `t2.f2`, never root, since root `f2` would be ambiguous.
-This is SQL's own resolution rule, applied to the nodes of *this clause*, not the whole schema.
+But `f2` lives in both, so it can only be written as `t1.f2` or `t2.f2`: root `f2` would be ambiguous.
+This is SQL's own resolution rule, applied to the nodes of *this clause* rather than to the whole schema.

 On top of that sits the type, which dictates the permitted operators and whether the right-hand side can be a literal pattern or another column of the same class.